Jon Stewart and Democrats rail against stalled burn pits legislation: 'This is bullshit' - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jessica Dean, Manu Raju, Ted Barrett and Morgan Rimmer contributed to this report.
+CNN’s Manu Raju, Ted Barrett and Morgan Rimmer contributed to this report.

-Note: CORRECTION: This story has been updated to reflect the correct spelling of Susan Zeier.